Noted

 ∙ Paid

-In two weeks, we will mark the anniversary of the German bombing of Guernica on April 26, 1937.1 Spain was in the throes of a civil war that the town of Guernica had not joined.
-Thus, Guernica was defenseless when the Luftwaffe experimented on the Basque town to see if their weapons had the power to decimate an entire city.
-When the attack concluded, over fifteen-hundred civilians lay dead in their annihilated town.
+In two weeks, we will mark the anniversary of the German bombing of Guernica on April 26, 1937.1 Spain was in the throes of a civil war, but Guernica had not joined.
+Thus, the town was defenseless when the Luftwaffe experimented on it to see if their weapons had the power to decimate an entire city.
+When the attack concluded, over fifteen-hundred civilians lay dead.
 The man who orchestrated the attack, Colonel Wolfram von Richtofen, described the bombings in his journal as “absolutely fabulous…a complete technical success.”2

 Photograph of Guernica after the bombing in 1937